Translated by Hilary Keyes

-Haori and hakama are vital components of traditional Japanese fashion, typically worn during festivals, coming-of-age ceremonies, and other big life events, similar to kimono.
-Continue reading to learn about these two important garments and how you can experience this part of Japanese culture for yourself.
+Haori and hakama are essential components of traditional Japanese fashion, typically worn during festivals, coming-of-age ceremonies, and other big life events, similar to kimono.
+Continue reading to learn about these garments and how you can experience this part of Japanese culture for yourself.

 What is a Haori?

 A men's formal black haori (left)